amitbind13/pull-request-based-release-template/README.md

 This is a git-flow that exclude release branch.

+**When merging pull requests, do not use "Rebase and merge".
+This is a restriction of the lerna-changelog.**

 ## How to use

 1. Create a feature branch, a bug fix branch, etc, from the main branch.